dm-cdb/Microchip/XC8/libs/XC8-lib-mcp9808.X/readme.md

 Basic library for Microchip MCP9808 temperature sensor.<br>
 Note that this sensor uses an i2c bus to communicate digital temperature data (in °C) : you need to include the i2c bitbang library file in this project.<br>
-On a high level, a simple call to mcp9808_get_temp(struct temp_res *) will retrieve 16 bits sensor register ox06 in the following structure :<br>
+On a high level, a simple call to mcp9808_get_temp(struct temp_res *) will retrieve the 16 bits sensor register 0x06 in the following structure :<br>
 <code>
 struct temp_res {
     unsigned char sign;    // Temperature sign char : positive '+' (0x2b) or negative '-' (0x2d)